apache/incubator-pegasus-website/_docs/en/api/geo.md

 - If the query is over larger radius ranges, take fewer sortkey bytes (corresponding to shorter CellId) as prefixes for data scan queries, which can reduce the number of data scans
 - If the query is over smaller radius ranges or point queries, take more sortkey bytes (corresponding to longer CellId) as prefixes for data scan queries, which can reduce the range of data scans

-This can maintain high flexibility in the application layer without modifying the underlying stored data.
+This can maintain high flexibility for the application without modifying the underlying stored data.

 > When querying data within the same geographical area (such as a circular area), using shorter CellIds to query data has larger ranges and fewer queries, but yields more useless data outside the area.
 Using longer CellIds to query data results in smaller range of queries, resulting in less useless data outside the region, but with higher number of queries
 >
 > refer to: [S2 coverings](http://s2geometry.io/devguide/examples/coverings)

-Although the area of the cell is already small enough ( < 1cm^2) at the 30th layer, it is still possible for two POI data to fall into the same cell, so it is necessary to solve the key conflict problem based on CellId encoding.
+Although the area of the cell is already small enough ( < 1cm^2) at the 30th level, it is still possible for two POI data to fall into the same cell, so it is necessary to solve the key conflict problem based on CellId encoding.
 Pegasus combines the hashkey and sortkey of the original table and appends them to the sortkey of the GEO data table.

 ```
                CellId